sachieko/lo5r-app/README.md

   * Some tables have specific keywords for strict filtering, such as the ring names for opportunities only showing opportunities of that type ✅
   * Keywords can be mapped to their RESTful route for quick navigation ✅
     1. Automated the mapping for keywords via the backend. ✅
+    2. Cache these keywords in localStorage for fast and reliable lookups after the first pageload, even for refreshes or new tabs
   * Create admin suite for quick insertion of new values into database (This is not a priority, and would just make it easier for non-developers to contribute to my project)
     1. Use authorization via username & password
     2. Allow admin to insert resources